 We identified a minimal number of cool-water refugia features in the lower Moose River.
 All of these features lie on privately owned parcels.
 In our efforts to contact Moose River landowners to share educational materials we failed to receive responses.

-At current time, we intend to continue seeking opportunities to communicate with Moose River landowners.
-Future community opportunities and events will likely present new opportunties to share our findings with specific landowners.
+We intend to continue seeking opportunities to communicate with Moose River landowners.
+Future community opportunities and events will likely present new opportunities to share our findings with specific landowners.

 6.1.4 Crooked Creek